unixoide/5th-echelon/README.md

 >
 > This will allow you to use the official Ubisoft servers again!
 Therefore make sure to use the official `uplay_r1_loader.dll`
 > and not the one from this project.
+>
+> This solution is not a functional community server.
+It only allows to use the official servers again (when they partially are up).
+So whenever Ubisoft shuts them completely down, this will not work anymore. **For an independent community server, please stay tuned!**

 ## Build